shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
-* Does a receiving node need to store the PDU?
-* Do all PDUs take all the available size
+* Do all PDUs take all the available size?
+* Do we need a success PDU when we get link layer results?
-* what do we tell the other node when a TTL expires?
+* What do we tell the other node when a TTL expires?
 * Why do DDN's/DFN's have to: set to the sending node?
+* How do I get the last sent message time on a link?
 * Don't send beacon unless you get an AGREE from the layer
 * Should DeliveryNtfs be broadcast on a topic?
-* Generate a failure when we have TTL exceeded
 * What do we do once we receive a DatagramNtf?
 Do we send it over to router or store it in SCAF?
 Will Router pass the message up to the App?
     * atm we are bundling it in a DatagramReq and sending it off to Router
 * What is the difference between calling a fxn and using a 1-shot behavior?